DataEng81/DataEng81/README.md

 ## Hello everyone! 👋

 - 🌱 I am Data Science student, interested on Data Science, Data Engineering and Devops.
 - 🌱 I am currently on forth semester on Data Science undergraduate at UNIVESP
+- ☁️ AWS Certified Cloud Practitioner

 <!--
 **DataEng81/DataEng81** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.